 Scale the Web app to 2 instances

-This should be done by modifying the YAML file for the Web app and re-deploying it.
-They can use this kubect command to edit the deployment:
+This should be done by modifying the YAML file for the Web app and re-deploying it

-kubectl edit deployment content-web

-Scale the API app to 4 instances
+Scale the API app to 4 instances using the same technique as above.

-Watch the ReplicaSets or Pods using kubectl with its special watch option (the docs are your friend!).
+Watch pods using kubectl with its special watch option (the docs are your friend!).

 You will find an error occurs because the cluster does not have enough resources to support that many instances.

-There are two ways to fix this: increase the size of your cluster or decrease the resources needed by the deployments.
+There are three ways to fix this: increase the size of your cluster, decrease the resources needed by the deployments or deploy the cluster autoscaler to your cluster.

 To fully deploy the application, you will need 4 instances of the API app running and 2 instances of the Web app.

-Hint: If you fixed the issue above correctly, you should be able to do this with the resources of your original cluster.
+Hint: If you fixed the issue above correctly (look at pod resource request!), you should be able to do this with the resources of your original cluster.

 When your cluster is fully deployed, browse to the “/stats.html” page of the web application.